ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why modern romance avoids labels.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the emotional mess of vague relationships.

 ---